 You may want to hire a company that will design a custom logo that will work well in a wide range of formats, to include embroidery.
-We recommend Foxtrot Print, located right here in St. Augustine.
-The husband and wife team of Grant and Maddie are artists with the technical expertise and technological skills to create a logo you’ll be proud of.
-They can also help you with regular printing needs, such as business cards, flyers, posters, etc.

 If you prefer to create your own logo, we have some suggested guidelines to follow for creating a logo that translates well to embroidery, screen printing, and full color printing.
 Years of experience in the industry has given us some insight into what does and doesn’t work well.
 We’ve broken the thoughts down into the following areas: